PySPH: a Python-based framework for smoothed particle hydrodynamics: Conclusions and future directions

 \section{Conclusions and future directions}

 This article provides an overview of the design of PySPH, a powerful and general purpose framework for smoothed particle hydrodynamics simulations.
 We demonstrate how a standard problem can be solved using the framework using a minimum of code.
 The overall design and underlying details of how this is accomplished is shown.
-Various results demonstrating the wide applicability and range of problems that may be solved are shown.
+Various results demonstrating the wide applicability of PySPH are shown.

+PySPH is a unique framework for the following reasons: \begin{itemize} \item One can implement an entire SPH formulation in pure Python with very little code.
+This includes, SPH kernels, inter-particle interactions, and integrators. \item This pure Python code can be executed without any changes on multi-core CPUs, GPUs, and on a cluster using MPI. \item It implements many of the current state-of-the-art SPH schemes with over twenty schemes supporting different problems including weakly-compressible, incompressible, compressible fluid flow, elastic dynamics, DEM, etc. \item It provides over ninety examples that can easily reused by researchers. \item It provides many useful utilities including a built-in 3D viewer, the ability to share results through jupyter notebooks, and Binder. \item Makes it easy to perform reproducible research in the area of particle methods. \end{itemize}

 These show that PySPH is a powerful tool that can be useful for research in particle methods.
-This is achieved due to a combination of reasons.
-By being implemented in Python, we are able to leverage many existing libraries which provide a host of functionality starting from using different kinds of hardware, to easy access to plotting and visualization tools and also easier sharing of results via notebooks.
-Python is an increasingly popular language making PySPH more accessible to those who know the language.
 PySPH uses object-orientation to provide powerful interfaces that facilitate significant code reuse.
-This allows researchers to subclass any of the standard examples that PySPH provides.
 Code generation is used heavily in PySPH so as to generate hardware specific implementations on both multi-core CPUs as well as GPUs from the same initial Python code.
-The code generation is aided by the use of Mako~\cite{soft:mako} templates.
 Finally, the use of standard software engineering practices improve quality, and accessibility to the software and documentation.

-In the future, we plan to implement the following important features in PySPH. \begin{itemize} \item Implementation of more state-of-the art SPH schemes. \item Improvements to the GPU support. \item Implementation of tree-codes to facilitate gravitational interactions, long-range electromagnetic forces, and the like. \item Implementation of many other meshless methods like the RKPM and MLS methods. \item Better support for efficient use of multiple GPUs. \end{itemize} Some of these efforts are already in progress.
+We plan the following improvements: \begin{itemize} \item Improved support for adaptive particle resolution. \item Improved performance on GPUs and support for multiple GPUs. \item Improved parallel performance with MPI. \item Implementation of tree-codes to facilitate gravitational interactions, long-range electromagnetic forces, and the like. \item Implementation of other meshless methods like the RKPM and MLS methods. \end{itemize} PySPH is already being used by some researchers across the world and we believe that its usage will increase given its many features.